(Published in GralsWelt 67/2011)

 In the city previously unknown problems had to be overcome; from new diseases and parasites to rubbish removal to water supply.
 Many projects, such as city fortifications, defense or irrigation, could only be carried out in community work and had to be organized.
 This created new forms of hierarchy.
 It followed Ruler, steer, the Tax office , Wars and probably already slavery.

 According to recent findings, civilizations on four continents developed through wars.
 According to this, the main driving force for complex societies was war as the "father of all things" (Heraclitus).
-Armies, organizations, leadership structures, developments in weapons technology, fortifications, conquests were promoted by warlike conflicts or forced by the necessary defense.
-Numerous skirmishes, at first only local, between groups and small settlements, eventually became great wars between cities and empires.
+Armies, organizations, leadership structures, developments of weaponry, fortifications, conquests were promoted by warlike conflicts or forced by the necessary defense.
+Numerous skirmishes, at first only local, between groups and small settlements eventually became large wars between cities and empires.
 Now there were warriors, heroes, commanders, well-trained, disciplined troops.
 The accounts of their deeds fill a large part of our history books, and to this day the prestige of a state depends above all on the strength and striking power of its army.

 Religion and intoxicants for cohesion